 - Boil noodles as per the instructions given on the packet.
 Drain and keep aside.

-- In a bowl mix soy sauce, chili paste, vinegar, and sesame oil.
-Mix nicely and keep aside.
+- In a bowl mix soy sauce, hot sauce, vinegar, and sesame oil.
+Mix and keep aside.

-- Heat oil in the same wok and the red chilies and peppercorns, sauté for a few seconds.
-When they become fragrant add in the garlic and sauté for 10-15 seconds.
+- Heat vegetable oil in a wok.
+Add red chilies and peppercorns, sauté for a few seconds.
+Add minced garlic and sauté until it becomes fragrant.

 - Next, add the sauce mix, salt, and cook for around 2 minutes.
 In a bowl mix water and corn starch.
 Add the corn starch slurry to the sauce.
 Stir continuously and cook until the sauce thickens.

 - Add boiled noodles, roasted peanuts, charred broccoli, and spring onion to the sauce.
 Mix everything and cook on high flame for 1-2 minutes.
 Enjoy!

 - Add salt to the sauce only if required as the soy sauce is salty too.

 - Instead of roasted peanut, roasted cashew nuts can also be used in the dish.